benymaxparsa/benymaxparsa/README.md

-### Hi there 👋
+### Bio:

-- 🔭 I’m currently working on a video game called Uncertainty.
-- 🌱 I’m currently learning game development (Unity,Unreal Engine), algorithms, mastring C++
+Hi there, I'm Parsa KamaliPour.
+I'm a Computer Software Engineering Student, and also I happen to be an Indie Game developer, as a matter of fact, I have Co-Founded an Indie Game development Team with my friend, It's called "Null References"; We are working on a game called "Uncertainty"; It's a multiplayer game about spaceship battles, oh, and It's a 3D game, made with Unity and Mirror.

+I'm interested in Algorithms, Problem-solving, Software engineering, and Programming.

+I like learning Sciences, and I'm crazy about theoretical Computer Science, thus I'm trying hard to make an impressive resume for myself in order to apply for a Ph.D. at a great University in the future.

-- 📫 How to reach me: [Instagram](https://www.instagram.com/benymax.parsa.public)
+- 📫 How to reach me: [Instagram](https://www.instagram.com/benymax.parsa.public), [Telegram](https://t.me/benymaxparsa), [LinkedIn](https://www.linkedin.com/in/parsakamalipour)

 ### SKILLS